7 Reasons Why Winter Is Actually One Of The Best Times To Go To Egypt

 3. Off-season prices are now a year-long thing in Egypt.

-A couple of years ago, the Egyptian pound was floated, meaning right now is the best time for tourists to get the most bang for their buck – doesn’t matter if your currency of choice is dollars, euros or British pounds, you’ll find Egypt to currently be beyond cheap.
+While coronavirus did a number on Egypt's tourism, it did help with one thing – affordable prices for tourists now that Egypt is fully open again.
+It doesn’t matter if your currency of choice is dollars, euros or British pounds, you’ll find Egypt to currently be beyond cheap.
 Enjoy 5 star travel on a 3 star budget.
 Check our article on 10 cheap ways to enjoy Cairo.

 4. Winter beaches?
 Egypt’s Red Sea calls.